 Japanese Acers and Bamboos for the Garden

 In love with trees or shrubs with beautiful, richly coloured foliage?
 Do you appreciate the peacefulness of a 'zen' garden?
 And do you adore plants with an elegant form that can turn your garden into a haven of peace?
 This is your place to be!
 Japanese Acers and bamboos are key ingredients for a Japanese garden.
-When planting acers or bamboos, you will add special and unique to your landscape.
+When planting acers or bamboos, you will add something special and unique to your landscape.

 Versatile bamboos and acers